St. Lawrence species

 The striped bass is a popular fish among recreational anglers.
 It is known for its relentless fighting and acrobatic jumps.

-Commercial fishing ceased in 1996, while recreational and aboriginal fishing ceased in 2000.
+Commercial fishing ceased in 1996, and recreational and aboriginal fishing ceased in 2000.
 Recovery efforts made it possible to reopen the latter two types of fishing in 2013.

 A striped bass, which is not striped